caukub/copycat/README.md

 # CopyCat
 CopyCat is an pastebin service mainly for Minecraft servers written in Rust built on top of [mclog](https://github.com/quick-898/mclog).

-Thanks to advanced [static and dynamic analyzer](https://github.com/quick-898/copycat/wiki/Analyzer) powered by [Rhai](https://rhai.rs/) embedded scripting language you can easily get information about the server and give solution how to solve issues based on it.
+Thanks to advanced [static and dynamic analyzer](https://github.com/quick-898/copycat/wiki/Analyzer) powered by [Rhai](https://rhai.rs/) embedded scripting language, you can easily get information about server and give users solution how to solve issues based on it.

 ## Motivation
 After reading hundreds of Minecraft logs, I've seen *a lot* of repetetion that I wanted to automate.
 Unfortunately, all alternatives I could find didn't fit our needs, mainly because of the lack of flexibility in detecting errors and solutions for them.